uncommonhacks/makes18/README.md

 # makes18

-2018 Uncommon Makes site
+2018 Uncommon Makes site.

-## Development notes

-- Chrome blocks local cookies.
-When developing, safari incognito is known to work.
+Make with <3 by Michael Noronha, George Saieed, and Thomas Propson.